acend/helm-basics-training/content/en/docs/03.0/_index.md

 ```

-As soon as all deployments are ready (`wordpress` and `mariadb`) you can open the application with the URL from your Ingress defined in `values.yaml`.
+As soon as all deployments are ready (meaning pods `wordpress` and `mariadb` are running) you can open the application with the URL from your Ingress resource defined in `values.yaml`.

 ## Upgrade